gnudrew/-difflib-InteractiveDictionary/README.md

 # [difflib]_Interactive_Dictionary

+This app is an English dictionary that can detect spelling errors and closely matching words.

-Python Packages used:
+Packages used:
   difflib

-This app is an English dictionary that can handle spelling errors and recommend closely matching words.
+To run the app:
+From CLI, 'py app1.1.py'.
+Follow the prompts.